hiendbui/OptIn/README.md

 <!-- <img src="app/assets/images/optin_logo.png?raw=true" width="700"> -->

 ## Code
 In order to duplicate the experience of filling out one's LinkedIn profile, I ensured that the logos for companies would be immediately fetched and displayed once a user has added a work experience.
-In order to do so, I made GET requests to retrieve company data from Clearbit's Logo API, which supplied both the logo and domain for each company.
-I then saved that data to local state in order to subsequently display the logo in the profile component.
-Additionally, the logo itself is a link to the company's domain.
 If no logo was fetched for the company, then a default picture is used instead.
 I also did the same for schools that users upload as part of their education.

 ```javascript
 // profile.jsx